TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/README.md

 > Passing 48-50/65 correct to clear
 > Skillbuilder sample exams

-## Splitting data and cross-validation

-Slide 15
-Splitting data only applicable to supervised learning 70-80% Training
-10-15% Evaluation (Pass to algo at time at training) 10-15% Testing (Accuracy, precision, Recall, performance metrics) (Not passed to algorithm)

-Epoch : Single pass through all dataset
-Iterate : Single pass over subset of epoch (batch) Batch size: number of dataset
-Weights : Updated after epoch/ batch
-Evaluation : After each iteration, pass evaluation to training (good to keep model on track to stop divergence) is the model doing what i expect after each epoch

 ## Testing and validation
-Slide 20
-Training, validation and Testing data uses

-Simple hold-out : Technique uses to train model (one way to reduce overfitting)

-dataset should be greater than 1000

-Slide 21
-K-Fold Cross validation : Algo from models REMAINS THE SAME, you change the validation dataset

-2 < K < 10

-10,000 - 100, 000 : K < 8

-K value inversely proportional to dataset

 Slide 24
 Data in specific order can lead to bias